FREVA-CLINT/freva/docs/source/FrevaCli.rst

    print(res.stdout.decode())

-Like in for the ``plugin`` sub command you can use the ``--json`` flag to to make the output of the history command machine readable and evaluate its output.
-For example can we query the output files of the last 3 plugin
+As with the ``plugin`` subcommand, you can use the ``--json`` flag to make the output of the history command machine-readable, and to parse its output.
+For example, we can query the output files of the last 3 plugin applications:
-applications:

 .. code:: console